-The specified scheme dry film thickness of 320 microns must be achieved on at least 90% of the total coated surface area.
+The specified scheme dry film thickness of 350 microns must be achieved on at least 90% of the total coated surface area.
 A minimum dry film thickness, equivalent to 90% of that specified, must be achieved on the remaining 10%.
-Intershield 300HS will not coalesce satisfactorily, without thinning, at dry film thickness below 75 microns when airless sprayed.